The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 ## Step 1: Refreshing the page

-As part of the performance requirements (as well as for user experience), it was essential that all requests (including refreshes) were done inside of Javascript, so that none of the images/css of the response would start to load (since only the HTML is needed).
+As part of the performance requirements (as well as for user experience), it was essential that all requests (including refreshes) were done inside of Javascript, so that none of the images/css of the response would start to load (as only the HTML is needed).
 For a refresh, this could be achieved with a simple GET request with a `fetch()` of the current url, however this causes a problem:

 If you have been attentive, you might have noticed that each time you refresh the page or click on a link, the url changes while the page is loading.
-You are actually always redirected to a loading page first, which then redirects you to the page you wanted to go to.
+This is because you are always redirected to a loading page first, which then redirects you to the page you wanted to go to.
 This is unfortunately very annoying for our fetch request, as it will receive the loading page as the response.

 If you are an all-knowing entity (or have been looking through the source code of the loading page), you might deduct that the loading page is a so called "window handler" from the ["Multi-Window Handling" part of the JSF Module from Deltaspike](https://deltaspike.apache.org/documentation/jsf.html#Multi-WindowHandling).
 Fortunately their documentation explains how the window handler works: